Skip to main content

 • Run one agent per Figma file at a time.
 The MCP supports multiple connections, but all agents share one active page and file context.
 Finish one skill before starting the next.

-Don’t
+Don’t (Figma-native only)

 • Interact with the Figma frame while a skill is running.
 The agent writes to the frame in multiple steps.
 Clicking, selecting, or editing mid-generation can break node references and corrupt the output.